Best Environment Book for UPSC

 Characteristics of Invasive Species

-• Tolerance of a wide range of environmental conditions.
+• Tolerance to a wide range of environmental factors

 Common Invasive Species Found in India